|Syracuse University||Online MS in Library and Information Science

 Recent job postings for Library of Science degree holders in Georgia

-- Research & Training Librarian for Fisher & Phillips LLP – no salary listed
+- Research & Training Librarian for Fisher & Phillips LLP/li>

-- Technical Order Librarian 2 for CDO Technologies Inc – no salary listed
+- Technical Order Librarian 2 for CDO Technologies Inc.

 - Business Librarian for Atlanta University Center Robert W. Woodruff Library – salary with experience